-- Check and remove everything that might be blocking inlet and outlet vents of indoor units and outdoor units. - Clean air filters and casings of indoor units (see "10.2.1 To clean the air filter" [▶ 32] and To clean the air outlet and outside panels). - Insert batteries in the user interface (if applicable).
+- Check and remove everything that might be blocking inlet and outlet vents of indoor units and outdoor units. - Clean air filters and casings of indoor units (see "10.2 Cleaning the unit exterior and air filter" [▶ 31]). - Turn on the power at least 6 hours before operating the system in order to ensure smoother operation.
+As soon as the power is turned on, the user interface display appears. - Insert batteries in the user interface (if applicable).